If you follow the checklist below, you’ll give yourself the best chance of getting a loan.

 Have you provided the right amount of financial information?
 Typically, depending on the loan amount sought, banks may require:

-- Up-to-date financial and management accounts
+- Up-to-date financial and management accounts (typically the last six months)

 - Debtor profile/listings